Peer-reviewed publications

 2021

 J.M.
 Mola, C. Stuligross, M.L.
 Page, D. Rutkowski, and N.M.
 Williams.
 2021.
 Impact of “non-lethal” tarsal clipping on bumble bees (Bombus vosnesenskii) may depend on queen stage and worker size.
 Journal of Insect Conservation.
-In Press
+25:195–201.
+Open Access

 2020